errantspark/superluminal/README.md

 directly in your markdown.
 This level of insanity is a feature, not a bug.

 If you wish to change the root wiki directory (for example for easier version control) take a look at `./wiki-config.example.json`.
 Copy it to `./wiki-config.json` to bring it live.
-The file is `.gitignore`d by default so you don't have to worry about accidentally commiting personal info by accident.
+The file is `.gitignore`d by default so you don't have to worry about commiting personal info by accident.